wallabag/wallabag/content/developer/docker.md

-At various step, you'll probably run into UNIX permission problems, bad paths in generated cache, etc… Operations like removing cache files or changing files owners might be frequently required, so don't be afraid !
+At various step, you'll probably run into UNIX permission problems, bad paths in generated cache, etc… Operations like removing cache files or changing files owners might be frequently required, so don't be afraid!